• Support Harris

 International participants not living in on-campus housing or a hotel must, according to Chinese law, register at their local police station within 24 hours of arriving in the country.
 When registering, participants must provide their exact address as well as a telephone number.

-MPIF’23, student at the University of Toronto
+MPIF’25, student at Peking University

-MPIF’23, student at Renmin University of China
+MPIF’25, student at Jinan University

 Program Fee & Payment